‘RHOA’ Star Kenya Moore Publicly Ends Friendship? ‘I’m Done With Her’

 “Kenya…you don’t have to gravel for that fake chick Phaedra.
 Deep down, it’s not you she mad at.
 She’s using you as the scapegoat for her own issues,” one person wrote in support of Kenya Moore, while another added, “Fake Phaedra is jus plain and miserable she hates u Kenya Moore because you are beautiful.”

 And maybe these followers do have a point in regards to Phaedra.
 This was one time where Phaedra was vulnerable.
-Even though she did go through a divorce, she remained strong and she had the support of her mother.
+Even though she did go through a divorce, she remained strong, and she had the support of her mother.
 During the trip to Hawaii, Parks may not have forgotten everything that was going on, including the fact that Nida was getting engaged to another woman, so she chose to be vulnerable rather than strong.

 This would have been the perfect time for Parks to focus on being a strong woman and raising two children.
-Instead, she chose to focus on the divorce as being the end of a family, even though she has said plenty times that Apollo betrayed the family and that he was to blame for the divorce.
-Even if he hadn’t acted out and gone to prison, it is possible that Parks would have divorced him anyways.
+Instead, she chose to focus on the divorce as being the end of a family, even though she has said plenty times that Apollo betrayed the family, and he was to blame for the divorce.
+Even if he hadn’t acted out and gone to prison, it is possible that Parks would have divorced him anyway.
 What Kenya Moore did was merely a way to celebrate how strong her friend was after going through what she did.
-Moore opened up about her feelings in her blog, where she didn’t hold back.
+Moore opened up about her feelings on her blog, where she didn’t hold back.

 A beautiful day for celebrating! #kenyamoore #RHOA #nomakeup